• cut stem with ooze

 Identification

-Infected plants show wilting of part or all of the plant, followed by leaf yellowing then death of the leaf between the veins and stunted growth.
-The stem interior becomes discolored and dark streaks may be visible.
-A sticky or slimy substance containing the bacteria may ooze from freshly cut infected stems, and is especially visible if placed in water.
-A cross section of an infected potato tuber may show a ring of brown discoloration and light pressure may produce an ooze.
-On intact tubers, soil may stick to ooze around the eyes.
+Infected plants often show partial or total wilting, followed by yellowing leaves then death of the leaf between the veins, and stunted growth.
+The inside of stems may become discolored and dark streaks may be visible.
+A sticky or slimy substance containing the bacteria may ooze from freshly cut infected stems and is especially visible when stems are placed in water.

 Look-A-likes